 Weekend Pass, Friday Day Pass, Saturday Day Pass

-*** ENTRIES ARE NOW OPEN FOR THE 2021 NEW VOICES AWARD ***
+*** ENTRIES ARE NOW CLOSED FOR THE 2021 NEW VOICES AWARD ***

 CAPITAL CRIME PRESENTS THE AMAZON PUBLISHING NEW VOICES AWARD

 Capital Crime is running an exciting new competition, sponsored by Amazon Publishing, to discover new voices in the crime and thriller fiction community, and to further their writing careers.

 Capital Crime Book Club members and festival ticket holders will have the opportunity to vote for their favourite by logging in and reading the entries.
 Each member will have a total of five votes with a limit of one vote per entry.

 The top ten finalists will be announced on Monday 13th September across all of our social channels and mailing lists, before the winner is decided by the Capital Crime Advisory Board in October.

 The winner will receive £1000, complimentary registration to the next Capital Crime Festival, a trophy, and a potential offer of publication from Thomas & Mercer, the mystery and thriller imprint of Amazon Publishing.

 The competition is open to unpublished mystery, thriller, and crime fiction manuscripts in English from writers around the world.

 Click here for full terms and conditions.
 By submitting your work, you agree to the terms and conditions.

 A1.
 No, please submit your name with your entry.
 A nom de plume or pen name is fine.